ThreatConnect Environment Server Installation Guide

 threatconnect ALL=(tc‐job) NOPASSWD: ALL

-This configuration allows the threatconnect user to run the jobs as the tc-job user.
+This configuration allows the threatconnect user to run the Jobs as the tc-job user.

 Starting the ThreatConnect Environment Server